fiboa/specification/core/README.md

 ### collection

 A collection is a group of one or more features with a unique identifier, stored in the `collection` property.

-The collection identifier is usually only needed for merged datasets and it is **required** in this case.
-Implementations may create collection identifiers if datasets that don't provide a collection identifer are getting merged.
-A validatior can't know whether the `collection` property is required, the data providers or tooling must handle this, i.e. if data from two different sources is merged, a `collection` property with distinct values must be provided.
-This ensures unique IDs through the combination of the properties `id` and `collection`.

 Encodings may support to store properties that consists of the same value across all features at the collection-level.
 This de-duplicates data for more efficient resource usage, but only applies if more than two features are available for the collection.